hannut91/vs-code-wiki/README.md

 * `Search Wiki` Search text in Wiki.
 This command use [The Silver Searcher](https://github.com/ggreer/the_silver_searcher) internally.
+* `Export Wiki` Copies wiki files to specific directory.
+Setting is required.

 ## ToDo

 * Delete Wiki
 * Rename Wiki
 * Go back
+* Go to Wiki and scroll to cursor

 ## Sources